kmcnaught/OptiKey/README.md

 If you're a mod developer and would like to port to a different version, please check out contributing information at the [EyeMineMods](https://github.com/SpecialEffect/EyeMineMods) repo.

-All the code comprising EyeMine is GPL3 licensed and contributes are welcome.
+All the code comprising EyeMine is GPL3 licensed and contributions are welcome.

 # License